To read a summary of this year's Dinner & Dance, scroll down.

-Dave was a club member for many years and served on the committee.
-He was a keen photographer and the trophy was presented to the club after his death by Dave’s wife Maureen, who still comes to the Dinner and Dance.
+Dave was a club member for many years and served on the Committee.
+He was a keen photographer and the trophy was presented to the club after his death by Dave’s wife Maureen, who still comes to the Dinner Dance.

 Frank Pepper Trophy

 Frank or "Uncle Frank" as he was better known in the club was a true gentleman in all aspects.
 If you needed to know where Frank was all you had to do was to look round for a big cloud of smoke, and there puffing on his pipe would be Uncle Frank - hence his trophy is one of his pipes.
 It's awarded for anyone displaying outstandingly poor navigational skills by getting lost.